All Episodes

 And that's if you get out of line.

-Quick time out, back with more after this.
+Back with more after this.

-My gosh, I've never seen a grayer, unhappier, frail looking person in my life that's still breathing.
+My gosh, I've never seen a grayer, unhappier, frail-looking person in my life that's still breathing.

 The guy is a cadaver.